Office of Community Investment and Infrastructure

 AB 26 put the San Francisco Redevelopment Agency into a state of suspension under which no new contracts, obligations or redevelopment plans could be approved.
 In July, a lawsuit was filed challenging the constitutionality of both AB 26 and AB 27.
 The Supreme Court accepted the case and issued a “stay” under which agencies remained in place but in the suspended state pending a decision by the court.

 On December 29, 2011, the California Supreme Court issued its decision: it upheld AB 26, which eliminates redevelopment agencies, but struck down AB 27, which would have allowed cities to agree to community remittance payments to keep their agencies in place.
 As a result, under the schedule set by the Supreme Court, the San Francisco Redevelopment Agency was dissolved as of February 1, 2012.
-AB 26 provides that cities may create successor agencies and continue to implement “enforceable obligations” which were in place prior to the suspension—existing contracts, bonds, leases, etc.—and take title to all of the former redevelopment agencies’ housing and other assets.
+AB 26 provides that cities may create successor agencies and continue to implement “enforceable obligations” which were in place prior to the suspension—existing contracts, bonds new online casino, leases, etc.—and take title to all of the former redevelopment agencies’ housing and other assets.
 On June 27, 2012, the Governor approved AB 1484, a budget trailer bill making some significant clarifications and procedural changes in AB 26, the redevelopment dissolution law.

 Text of AB 26